rqlite/rqlite.io/content/en/docs/Guides/extensions/_index.md

 ```
 rqlited -extensions-path=~/extensions data
 ```
 At launch time rqlite will attempt to load every file it finds in the _Extensions Directory_ as an extension -- so only put actual extensions in this directory.
-If any extension fails to load rqlite will exit.
+If any extension fails to load, rqlite will exit.

 Another option is to pass the path of the zipfile to rqlite at launch time:
 ```